Induction Machines as Generators

 Using Induction Motors as Generators

-Induction Generators, also known as an “asynchronous generator” is commonly used for small scale schemes due to advantages such as simplicity, availability, robustness and more importantly their low cost.
+Induction Machines in the form of induction generators, also known as an “asynchronous generator” are commonly used for small scale schemes due to advantages such as simplicity, availability, robustness and more importantly their low cost.
 Also as induction generators are brushless (that is they have no commutator or carbon brushes) they require very little in the way of control systems or maintenance, generally just a clean and bearing lubrication throughout their life.

 Most home made small scale systems are designed to operate in parallel with the utility grid, supplying a fraction of the home owners total power needs.
 An induction generator is capable of producing grid-compatible AC power without the use of an additional inverter or electronic controls as it synchronizes with the grid — that is, produces electricity at the same frequency and voltage.

 In such operations the generators voltage and frequency output is maintained within acceptable utility company limits by connecting a resistive ballast which maintains the sum of the consumer load and the ballast load at a constant value.
 Also static capacitors are sometimes used for power-factor correction and to provide excitation to the machine.

 The squirrel-cage induction machine in wind and hydro generation is widely accepted as the generator of choice.
 Usually wind turbine generators are more difficult to control than hydro generators because their speed and therefore power output varies so widely.
 But as the induction generator is connected to the utility grid at a constant frequency, so no synchronizing equipment is necessary, the induction generator operates at practically constant speed (within a small range of slip).
 So when used as a wind turbine, it operates in optimum efficiency only within a small range of wind speed variation.